 You don't have a designer on your team, and you are not a good designer yourself.
 Well, that can be solved, since you can find anything on the internet these days.
 You decide to look for a freelance designer online that can create an email template that goes well with your brand, but soon you find out that the good ones can be really expensive for your small SMB pocket.

 That's it, I will send it in plain text and forget about this all design thing.

 Sure, you can do that.
 And there is nothing wrong with a plain text email, and usually, I prefer them.
 But don't forfeit your dream of having a well-designed email template just yet.
 We may be able to give you a few tips that will put you into Nike mode - just do it.

 There are three ways you can achieve that:

-- Using the newsletter templates that Mailchimp already offers you in your account.
+- Using the Mailchimp newsletter templates that are already offered in your account.

 - Looking for sites that you can buy cheap and beautifully designed, and in some cases, free Mailchimp templates.